dac514/sux0r/sux0r2/documentation/README.txt

 - Maybe it works with other configurations?
 I don't know yet, hence why this is  Beta1

-- In addition to MySQL, I will support Postgresql and SQLite.
+- In addition to MySQL, I will support PostgreSQL and SQLite.
 It's a work in progress.
 Again, Beta1.
 If someone wants to send me a translated version of the db-mysql.sql file for either it would save me a lot of grief.